 The implementation of the watcher interface of E-SIP-5 (subscriptions and notifications of presence status to end-user terminals, or another entity containing a SIP User Agent (UA), like the SIP Broker) will have a strong dependency with the adopted decision regarding authorisation policies.
 It is necessary to adopt some mechanism in order to restrict which subscriber can access to the presence information of some presentity.
 Several alternatives were evaluated (e.g. the implementation of RFC 3857 [Ros04-2], "A watcher information Event Template-Package for the Session Initiation protocol" to let the user to adopt a final decision on the subscriptions.
-In this way, the PA could "learn" dynamically the allowed watcher list of a user; or an extension to the presence document, by adding a list of allowed users).
-Finally, we adopted a solution based on the maintenance of allowed watcher lists preloaded in the server, in a user basis, since it is the easiest to implement that fits all the Akogrimo project requirements.
+In this way, the PA could "learn" dynamically the allowed watcher list of a user; or an extension to the presence of allowed watcher lists preloaded in the server, in a user basis, since it is the easiest to implement that fits all the Akogrimo project requirements.